 Every HR interview is unique because it’s more about gauging a person’s soft skills in most cases.
 That’s why hiring managers focus on asking general questions rather than technical HR-based questions.
 If you look into HR assistant interview questions, they tend to follow the same pattern.

 Each company has a different HR structure for their HR department, but you’ll always find an HR assistant position.
-The job title may vary depending on the company’s size, but generally, their duties and responsibilities remain the same.
+The job title may vary depending on the company’s size, but, their duties and responsibilities remain the same.

 In any case, it’s crucial to prepare yourself for the HR assistant interview beforehand, considering you may get a wide variety of questions.

-In this article, we’ll go over the most commonly asked and critical HR assistant interview questions, along with the ideal answer process.
+In this article, we’ll go over the most asked, critical and top HR assistant interview questions, along with the ideal answer process.